How Small Businesses Can Reduce Invoice Processing Costs by Automating Core Tasks

 2. Categorization

 Automatically assigning invoices to expense categories prevents rework later and keeps records consistent.
+Automated bookkeeping software handles categorization intelligently, learning from past invoices to maintain consistency.

 3. Approval Routing